Bridge unemployment gaps through entrepreneurship, Osahon urges Tinubu

 Osahon, who is also the Managing Director of the family owned Oil and Gas service provider, Pipeline Infrastructure Nigeria Limited, noted that Nigeria has youthful population of about 60 per cent, making it the youngest country in Africa.

-To this end, he callied for drastic action to be taken in order to salvage the situationn.
+To this end, he called for drastic action to be taken in order to salvage the situation.

 He observed that the unpleasant development has forced many youths into banditry and many have left the country in search of better life abroad.